This information will help you get ready for your Lutathera treatment at MSK. Lutathera is a type of peptide receptor radionuclide therapy (PRRT).

 Follow the radiation safety precautions below, as well as the instructions the radiation safety officer gives you, to keep from exposing other people to radiation.

-- Don’t use public transportation (such as a bus or train) to get home from your infusion appointment.
-It’s okay to take a taxi.
-If you drive home after your appointment and there’s another person in the car with you, sit as far away from them as you can.
+- Do not use public transportation (such as a bus or train) to get home from your infusion appointment.
+If you do need to take public transportation soon after treatment, contact radiation safety for more details.
+It’s okay to use a car service.
+If you are driving with another person in the car, sit as far away from them as possible.
+You should also do this if you are using a car service.

-- Avoid being in close physical contact with other people.
-It’s ok to be in close contact with another person for a short period of time (such as a brief hug), but you should stay at least 3 feet (about an arm’s length) away from other people most of the time.
+- Avoid being in close physical contact with other people for a long period of time.
+It’s fine to be in close contact with another person for a short period of time (such as a brief hug).
+You should stay at least 3 feet (about an arm’s length) away from other people most of the time.

 - Practice good hygiene, such as washing your hands well with soap and water after using the bathroom.
-Some of the Lutathera will be leave your body in your blood, urine (pee), and other fluids.
+Some of the Lutathera will leave your body through your blood, urine (pee), and other fluids.

-The number of days you will need to follow these precautions is based on your specific Lutathera treatment.
+How many days you must follow these precautions is based on your specific Lutathera treatment.
 It can range from 2 to 11 days.
+In general, you will be asked to:

 After Your Lutathera Infusion Appointments